Skip to content

 Tag Parsing

-By default, hydrus now starts with a local tag service called 'downloader tags' and it will parse (get) all the tags from normal gallery sites and put them in this service.
+By default, hydrus now starts with a local tag domain called 'downloader tags' and it will parse (get) all the tags from normal gallery sites and put them in this service.
 You don't have to do anything, you will get some decent tags.
 As you use the client, you will figure out which tags you like and where you want them.
 On the downloader page, click import options:

 This is an important dialog, although you will not need to use it much.
 It governs which tags are parsed and where they go.
 To keep things easy to manage, a new downloader will refer to the 'default' tag import options for a website, but for now let's set some values just for this downloader: